Comparison of American and Canadian football: Time rules

 These timing differences, combined with the fewer downs available for the Canadian offence to earn a first down, lead to spectacularly different end games if the team leading the game has the ball.
-In American football, if the other team is out of timeouts, running slightly more than 120 seconds (two minutes) off the clock without gaining a first down is possible.
-In Canadian football, just over 40 seconds can be run off.
+In American football, if the other team is out of timeouts, running 120 seconds (two minutes) off the clock without gaining a first down is possible (the two-minute warning, since it stops the clock, effectively makes it impossible to run off any additional time without gaining a first down).
+In Canadian football, just over 40 seconds can be run off, and thus its three minute warning is of comparatively much less importance.